2025 Indianapolis Colts season

-Before the season, the Colts brought in veteran quarterback Daniel Jones, who won the starting position over Anthony Richardson, and has largely turned his career around.
+Before the season, the Colts brought in veteran quarterback Daniel Jones, who won the starting position over Anthony Richardson.
 The Colts won their first season opener since 2013 with a 33–8 blowout win over the Miami Dolphins, ending a streak of 11 consecutive seasons not winning the first game of their season.
 The Colts were the first team in NFL history to score on their first 10 possessions of the season, and their 103 points through the first three games are the most to start a season since moving to Indianapolis, 2 more than they scored in their first 3 games in 2000.
-It is, however, 14 less than what they scored in their first 3 games in 1967 when they were based in Baltimore.
-The team's 8–2 start is their best since they started 10–0 in their 2009 season, when they went on to reach and lose Super Bowl XLIV.
-If the Colts can win one more time, they will improve on their 8–9 record from the previous season.
-During the season, Jonathan Taylor broke Colts legend Edgerrin James' record for most rushing touchdowns as a Colt with 66; the previous record was 64.
+It was, however, 14 less than what they scored in their first 3 games in 1967 when they were based in Baltimore.
+The team's 8–2 start was their best start since they started 14–0 in their 2009 season, when they went on to reach and lose Super Bowl XLIV, and they were one win away from topping last year's record.
+However, despite this strong start as well as leading the AFC South, they suffered a late-season collapse and proceeded to end the season on a 7-game losing streak after their bye week, with Jones suffering a season-ending Achilles injury in Week 14 against the Jacksonville Jaguars as well.
+They were eliminated from playoff contention for the 5th consecutive season after the Houston Texans defeated the Los Angeles Chargers in Week 17.
+As a result, the Colts became the first team since the 2012 Chicago Bears to start the season 7–1 yet miss the playoffs.
+After a Week 18 loss to the Houston Texans, the Colts became the first team in NFL history to finish the season with a losing record after an 8–2 start.
+It was also the first time since the 1997–1998 seasons that the Colts suffered consecutive losing seasons.
+During the season, Jonathan Taylor broke Colts legend Edgerrin James' record for most rushing touchdowns as a Colt with 69; the previous record was 64.
+Although the Colts matched their 8–9 record from last season, 7 of the losses were by 8 points or fewer.